BWibo/3dcitydb-mkdocs/docs/first-steps/docker.md

 ### Get Docker

-To run the 3DCityDB images you need to install _Docker Engine_.
+To run the 3DCityDB images, you need to install _Docker Engine_.
 Installation instructions for Linux are available [here](https://docs.docker.com/desktop/setup/install/linux/){target="blank"}.
-For Windows it is recommended to download and install [Docker Desktop](https://www.docker.com/products/docker-desktop/){target="blank"}.
+For Windows, it is recommended to download and install [Docker Desktop](https://www.docker.com/products/docker-desktop/){target="blank"}.

 ## Docker images overview